-Nevertheless when level 2 came it was a relief to send out their first order.
+But when level 2 came, Safelite's owners - designer/engineer Murray Butcher and retired university lecturer Alan McGee - said it was great to send out their first order.

-Although sales haven't returned to pre-Covid levels, Safelite's owners Murray Butcher and Alan McGee decided to tough it out and continue to push the road safety message aimed at cyclists who carry bikes on the backs of their cars.
+They said although sales haven't returned to pre-Covid levels, they decided to tough it out and continue to push the road-safety message aimed at cyclists who carry bikes on the backs of their cars.

-"It's been really tough for all small businesses and like many bike shops and suppliers, our sales dropped like a stone," McGee said.
+"It's been really tough for all small businesses and like many bike shops and suppliers our sales dropped like a stone," says Alan.

-"After contacting a number of clubs who were doing it hard, we decided to step up and additional offer post-Covid help with fundraising."
+"After contacting a number of clubs who were doing it hard, we decided to step up and additionally offer post-Covid help with fundraising."

-McGee, a retired university researcher, said, "We are determined to survive and keep doing our bit for road safety, cyclists and their families.
+Alansaid they were determined to survive and keep doing their bit for road safety, cyclists and their families.